Amajlija: History

-In 1995, with the help of session musician Nenad "Japanac" Stefanović, the band recorded the album Nikad više kao pre (Never Again Like Before).
-Nikad više kao pre was Amajlija's first album on which all the instruments were played by the band members.
+In 1995, the band recorded the album Nikad više kao pre (Never Again Like Before), produced by Nenad "Japanac" Stefanović, who also wrote the music arrangements.
+Nikad više kao pre was Amajlija's first album on which all the instruments were played by members of the band.
 The album was recorded in Novi Sad Dum Dum studio and released in 1996.
-After the album release, the band had more than seventy live appearances, mainly at the Novi Sad club Zeppelin, and the Ujvideki Sinhaz theatre.
+After the album release, the band had numerous live appearances, mainly at the Novi Sad club Zeppelin, and the Ujvideki Sinhaz theatre.
 The band also performed at the 1995 and 1996 Novi Sad Koncert godine (Concert of the Year) festivals.
-In 1998, Većalkov left the band, being replaced by Miroslav Maletić, but, soon after, the band went on hiatus and started performing occasionally only.
+In 1998, Većkalov left the band, being replaced by Miroslav Maletić, but, soon after, the band went on hiatus and started performing occasionally only, mostly in clubs.
 In 1999, the band performed at the Štrand festival with Banjac's son Petar on drums for the first time.
-He would continue to occasionally perform with the band in the following years.
+He would continue to occasionally perform with the band in the following years, until 2006, when he would become a full-time member of the group.

-The band continued their activity in the mid-2000s.
-In 2005 they recorded a new version of their old hit "Dobar drug", releasing it as a single.
-On July 5, 2008, the band performed as an opening act for Status Quo at the Rock Bastion Festival in Novi Sad.
-They released their fifth studio album, Prosula si sake na kimono (You Spilled Sake on Your Kimono), in 2009 through Komuna Belgrade.
-The album featured nine songs, including the rerecorded version of the song "Dobar drug", and the bonus track "Kišne kapljice" ("Rain Drops"), recorded with the tamburitza orchestra Zorule.
-On May 26, 2009, Amajlija performed, alongside The Answer, as the opening act for AC/DC on the concert held at Partizan Stadium in Belgrade.
+The band continued their activity in the mid-2000s, with Bogoljub Banjac's cousin Danijel Banjac on second guitar and Petar Banjac on drums.
+On 5 July 2008, the band performed as an opening act for Status Quo at the Rock Bastion Festival in Novi Sad.
+They released their fifth studio album, Prosula si sake na kimono (You Spilled Sake on Your Kimono), in 2009 through Komuna record label.
+The album featured a cover of the song "Tulsa Time", entitled "Žene" ("Women"), the re-recorded version of the song "Dobar drug", and the bonus track "Kišne kapljice" ("Rain Drops"), recorded with the tamburitza orchestra Zorule.
+On 26 May 2009, Amajlija performed, alongside The Answer, as the opening act for AC/DC on the concert held at Partizan Stadium in Belgrade.

-In 2017, the band released the single "MamuTi" (the title being a word play, as in Serbian "Mamuti" means "Mammoths", and "Mamu ti" means ".... your mother") on their official YouTube channel.
-In 2019 the band released the single "Veruj" ("Believe Me").
+In 2013, both Čoka and Većkalov returned to the band.
+Simultaneously with Amajlija, Većkalov performed with the band Rakila, recording the 2015 album Pokreni se (Move Yourself) with the group.
+In 2017, Amajlija released the single "MamuTi" (the title being a word play, as in Serbian "Mamuti" means "Mammoths", and "Mamu ti" means "[Fuck] your mother") on their official YouTube channel.
+In 2019, the band released the single "Veruj" ("Believe Me").

-Amajlija's forming member Slobodan "Veća" Većkalov died on 6 July 2020.
+Amajlija's forming member Slobodan "Veća" Većkalov died on 5 July 2020.